writetofahim/dotpot_website/README.md

 - tsparticles
 ## Folder Structure:
 - api directory contains controllers, middlewares, models, node_modules and routes of the website.
-- cliet directory contains src of website.
+- client directory contains src of website.
 ### Client:

 The client-side of DotpotiT is built using ReactJS and Tailwind CSS and context API with data fetching handled by AXIOS.